Watch the video to learn about the importance of our historical images and the state-of-the-art imaging used today.

-From a dodo painting inspired by the latest science to discovering the different trends in natural history illustration, you can explore our natural history art collection and expertise in these online videos.
+From a dodo painting inspired by current science to the trends in natural history illustration, you can explore our natural history art collection and expertise in these online videos.

-All the videos, excluding the squid in ink, are shown at the kiosks in the Images of Nature gallery and you can see many of the featured artworks on your visit.
+All the videos, excluding the squid in ink, are shown at the kiosks in the Images of Nature gallery.
+You can see many of the artworks featured during your visit.

 Find out how artists and image makers have worked with scientists to describe and record the natural world since the 17th century.